MrDham/Pure-Data---FM-3-Op-Synth/README.md

 This synth is developed in Pure Data language. for more information go to : www.puredata.info/.

-It consist in 3 serialised FM operators.
+It consist in 3 serialised FM operators (Modulator 2 --> Modulator 1 --> Generator), a filter, a VCA and a vibrato (mod wheel).

 yml file gives configuration options to use it in Zynthian project https://zynthian.org/.